curiousmarkingsco/tailwindsjs/README.md

 The folks at TailwindUI don't want to assume your JS implementation.
 If you're not super into using Vue or React, this package provides a vanilla JS implementation.
 Bundle it in your front-end, or simply copy/paste `src/index.js` or `dist/tailwindsjs.js` for a minimized version into your bespoke front-end.

-As a happy accident of solving this problem for myself, it turns out that any TailwindCSS user can benefit from simplifying a wide range JS-related animation needs from their TailwindCSS-powered HTML pages.
+As a happy accident of solving this, it turns out that any TailwindCSS user can benefit from simplifying a wide range JS-related animation needs from their TailwindCSS-powered HTML pages.

 ## Caveat(s)
 * We don't assume your back-end.
 This is only for making animation implementation easier.